tbastos/hugo-theme-even/archetypes/default.md

 mathjaxEnableSingleDollar: false
 mathjaxEnableAutoNumber: false

-# You unlisted posts you might want not want the header or footer to show
+# For unlisted posts you might not want the header or footer to show
 hideHeaderAndFooter: false

 # You can enable or disable out-of-date content warning for individual post.